google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     ffmpeg -i glocken.webm -s 1920x1080 glocken_1920x1080.webm

+It's worth reiterating that you should start from the highest resolution and bitrate file you have available.
+If you're one of the many who are now converting your sites from using Flash videos to HTML5 videos, you'll want to find your original camera or other high resolution sources and convert from that rather than from flv and f4v files.

 ## Encryption

 If you plan to enforce copyright on your media, you'll want to encrypt them.
 I'm